DataCompetency/PythonAdvanced/README.md

 ### Option 1: Install Anaconda on your machine

-**In case you prefer to use Jupyter Hub (in case you have university login credentials), you can skip this setup section.** If you'd like to write and test your code independently from the university infrastructure and start from scratch, install the Jupyter environment locally on your machine, following the instructions below:
+**In case you prefer to use AppHub (in case you have university login credentials), you can skip this setup section.** If you'd like to write and test your code independently from the university infrastructure and start from scratch, install the Jupyter environment locally on your machine, following the instructions below:

 **Linux**